jgarber623/RouterRouter/CONTRIBUTING.md

 **Do not directly edit the files in the `dist` folder!**

 ## Code Style

 Code styles are like opinions: Everyone's got one and yours is better than mine.
 Here's how RouterRouter should be written:

-- Use hard tabs for indentation.
+- Use two spaces for indentation.
 - No trailing whitespace and blank lines should have whitespace removed.
 - Prefer single quotes over double quotes unless interpolating.
 - Follow the conventions you see in the existing source code as best as you can.

-RouterRouter's formatting guidelines are defined in the `.editorconfig` file which uses the [EditorConfig](http://editorconfig.org/) syntax.
+RouterRouter's formatting guidelines are defined in the `.editorconfig` file which uses the [EditorConfig](http://editorconfig.org) syntax.
 There are [a number of great plugins for a variety of editors](http://editorconfig.org/#download) that utilize the settings in the `.editorconfig` file.
 Using EditorConfig will make your time spent coding a little bit easier.

 Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.